iricigor/PS-azmi/README.md

 ## How to use

 In order to use commands from this module you need to setup your environment.
+This is where all magic (transparent authorization and authentication) is actually happening.
-You would need a VM and some target resource that you want to access, like Storage Account or Key Vault.
+You need a VM and a target resource that you want to access, like Storage Account or Key Vault.

 ### Prepare the environment